czosel/code-ballet/README.rst

   - There are other ways to keep stack-depth in check: `compare drop2() / drop3()`_

-* Try to avoid side-effect or only things for optimization like memoize
+* Try to avoid side-effects or use them only optimization like memoize

 * Python 3.5+ man, really dude!